 The run begins at Carmen Reservoir off Hwy 126, just down river from Koosah Falls and Icecap campground.
 After a short gravel section, the course heads upriver on the Waterfalls Trail, crosses Hwy 126 and then goes around Clear Lake to the Santiam Wagon Road and the first aid station.
 From there it goes through Clear Lake resort, crosses back over Hwy 126 and takes a bridge to the far side of the river.
 It then follows the McKenzie River Trail 21 miles in the downriver direction to the finish line across from the McKenzie River Ranger Station.

 Aid Stations: Aid Stations will be located every 4-6 miles and will offer water, Gu Electrolyte Brew, Gu gel and typcial aid station food.

 Drop bags: Runners can deposit drop bags at the designated areas at the start for delivery to:

 Trail Bridge Reservoir at mile 16.7.
-Trail Bridge drop bags will be delivered to the finish area after the last runner passes through at approximately noon.
+Trail Bridge drop bags will be delivered to the finish area after the last runner passes through at approximately 1:00 PM.

-Finish line.
 Runners may wish to use drop bags to have a change of clothes taken from the start area to the finish.
-Any remaining drop bags will be moved to St Benedicts Lodge (lunch venue) after the finish line closes at approximately 3:00 PM.

 More important stuff

 Awards go to open male and female overall winner and top male and female in each age group.
-Age groups are 39 and under, 40-49, 50-59, and 60 and over.
+Age groups are 29 and under, 30-39,40-49, 50-59, and 60-69, and 70 and over.
 Open winners not eligible for age group awards; therefore there will not be an age group award for the age group that the open winner comes from.

-Lunch and showers are provided from Noon until 3 PM at St Benedicts Lodge, located on the river about 5 miles from the finish line.
+Lunch and showers have previously been provided at St Benedicts Lodge, located on the river about 5 miles from the finish line.
 That will not be available for the rescheduled event, although we are looking at other options for lunch.